fospald/fibergen/joss/paper.md

 # Features

 ``fibergen`` implements FFT-based homogenization based on the Lippmann-Schwinger equation.
-It includes the original method by [@MoulinecSuquet1994] and the more recent discretizations [@Willot2015] and [@SchneiderOspaldKabel2015].
-Especially the staggered grid method is not implemented by any other of the listed tools, although it is the superior method. ``fibergen`` also implements efficient fixed point and Newton-Krylov solvers for FFT-based homogenization of elasticity at large deformations as described in [@KabelBöhlkeSchneider2014].
+It includes the original method by [@MoulinecSuquet1994] and the more recent finite difference discretizations by [@Willot2015] and [@SchneiderOspaldKabel2015].
+Especially the staggered grid method is not implemented by any other of the listed tools, although it is the superior method [@SchneiderOspaldKabel2015]. ``fibergen`` also implements efficient fixed point and Newton-Krylov solvers for FFT-based homogenization of elasticity at large deformations as described in [@KabelBöhlkeSchneider2014].
-Further it implements so called composite voxels, for the linear [@KabelMerkertSchneider2014] and nonlinear case [@SchneiderOspaldKabel2015], which increases the accuracy and/or speed of the method enormously.
+Further it implements so called composite voxels, for the linear [@KabelMerkertSchneider2015] and nonlinear case [@SchneiderOspaldKabel2015], which increases the accuracy and/or speed of the method enormously.
 Also mixed boundary conditions [@Kabel2016] are supported.
 Further homogenization solvers for the effective thermal conductivity, porosity and viscosity are provided.
 Geometry can be loaded from (gzip compressed) raw data (e.g. CT scans) or also be generated from simple sphere, cylinder and capsule-like objects, but also tetrahedral meshes can be used as input geometry.